Internet Speed Test Canada

 • Running servers

-💡 Money-Saving Tip: If your speed test shows you’re consistently using less than 50% of your plan speed, you might be able to downgrade and save $20-40/month.
-Check your ISP’s lower-tier plans!
+πŸ’‘ Money-saving tip: If your speed test shows you are consistently using less than 50% of your plan capacity, you might be able to downgrade and save $20 to $40 per month.
+Check your ISP’s lower-tier plans or use our Internet Cost Calculator to find the right fit.

 Why Is My Internet Slow?